BackupTheBerlios/subnant-svn/trunk/README.txt

   * commit-email

-    Generates email on post-commit event to addresses defined using Subversion property mail:post-commit
+    Sends email on post-commit hook to address(es) defined using Subversion property hook:commit-email on parent directory(s) of affected files.

 Working copy targets: